 WELCOME to my thrifting for menswear adventures!
 When it comes to clothing, I thrift everything, and have been doing so for over three decades!
 I budget about $60.00 (US) per month for my thrifting acquisitions.
+Update: I now spend less than $25 per month, find out why below.
 The photos below show some of the newest additions to my wardrobe over the past six months.

 Second-Hand Italian Wool Suit